chasemolenaar/noda/README.md

 | `[2+:4]` | `[2,3,4,5]`    | 2 with 4 indices ahead
 | `[6-:3]` | `[4,5,6]`      | 6 with 3 indices behind

-Lastly, dictionaries use Pythonic syntax, but can double as Pandas dataframes.
+Dictionaries use Pythonic syntax `{key: value}`, but can double as Pandas dataframes.
 Both dicts and arrays benefit from dimensional Numpy indexing:
 `matrix[:10,:10] === matrix[:10][:10]`
 `dict["key","field"] === dict["key"]["field"]`

 //We will go over predicates and maps in due time!

 All arrays/lists `[]` are n-dimensional arrays, and mimic the conventions of Numpy/Pytorch/Tensorflow.
 Likewise, all dicts are dataframes and mimic many of the conventions of Pandas.
 Both may be indexed along each dimension:
 ```